nlplab/brat/README.md

 you need if you don't have the misfortune to have the "Brown Lunix Distribution".

-### git ###

-Hopefully you are lucky enough a sensible OS and can get it through a package
-manager:

-    sudo apt-get install git

 ### Apache 2 ###

 Install apache2, maybe you have a package manager.